No Food. No Housing. No Heat. Big Problems.

 The Nantucket Interfaith Council (IFC), is a collaboration of Nantucket’s religious congregations.
 Clergy and lay representatives comprise the Council of approximately 25 persons.
 The council represents a growing trend in ecumenical and interfaith unity.
 It supports each religious congregation in promoting spiritual, ethical, and social welfare and addresses pertinent issues and emergencies in the Nantucket community.

-The IFC meets monthly, the second Tuesday of each month, noon, at the Christian Science Church, 2 Madaket Road.
+The IFC meets monthly, the second Tuesday of each month, at noon, at Sherburne Commons.

 Congregations participating in the Interfaith Council:

 - Summer Street Church

 - St. Mary’s, Our Lady of the Isle, Catholic Church